Minds Feed Widget for Website. No-code, Open-Source - Poper

 What is Minds Feed Widget: Embed Open-Source Crypto Social Posts From Minds.com?

-A Minds feed widget is an embeddable script that pulls public posts from any Minds.com channel and renders them on your website with MINDS or Pulse token rewards, points, and remind attribution preserved.
+A Minds feed widget is an embeddable script that pulls public posts from one Minds.com userId or profile URL and renders them on your website as a styled, on-brand feed.

 Key facts